polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

     }
     ```
     The detailed explanation of `id`, `axis` and `position` can be found at [Selections in PolyFEM](https://polyfem.github.io/tutorials/getting_started/#selections-multi-material-and-collisions)
-2. The second the thing is to give proper material parameters to these objects.
-Since we are using rubber band and also we want to grasp the ball tightly enough, we can use the material parameters for both of them.
+2. The second thing is to give proper material parameters to these objects.
+Since we are using a rubber band and also we want to grasp the ball tightly enough, we can use the material parameters for both of them.
 If you don't know the parameters of rubber, Just Google for Them!
 Feel free to use other material parameters.
     ```json
     "materials": [
     {